christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     divine, likely derives from the Egyptian Asar.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
 This title also resembles the Scythian/Hurrian "Kur-Sar" (Sun King), the Phoenician "Kosar" (sun god), Assyrian "Aššur" (god), Germanic Æsir (the Norse gods, like Odin), Scythian "As" (lord) and Scythian Sar (king), Kšar (from the Old Persian Xšaya = king), and also Cyrus the Great's title (Kuruš (Cyrus) = Khur (Sun) + -uš (lord)).
--   Christ: (KRST) is a cipher for the ultimate Scythian ritual title, Kurush-Satrap ("Sun-Lord Governor").
-The full title of the Proto-Christ was the Great Kšatrapati—the supreme military governor appointed by the Bosphoran elite to rule proxy states like Rome, Egypt, and Judea.
-The entire Christ myth is a theological justification for the imposition of Scythian war-lord rule.
-The Scythian root Xšaθra (Power, Dominion, Kingdom), from which Christos derives, becomes "Kšatrapati" (Satrap, Governor) in Persian, also, Xšaya ("ruler", "king") which gives us Xšayathiya ("King of Kings"), and "Kshatriya" (Warrior-King) in Sanskrit.
-The phonetic shift is Xšaya -> Ksha -> Kris -> Christ.
-The "-tos" is a Greek suffix..
-Related to Vedic "Krishna" and Hyksos "Khasut" which links India, Egypt, and Judea to a Scythian elite.
+-   Christ: Karast, a person who is anointed as a Heru (Hero/Horus) during their lifetime.
+When they are deceased they receive great honor as a KRST or Ausar (Osiris).
+Egyptian Karast (“Anointed One”) = Greek Christos (“Anointed One”) = Scythian Xšaθra (Power, Dominion, Kingdom which becomes "Kšatrapati" (Satrap, Governor) in Persian, and "Kshatriya" (Warrior-King) in Sanskrit, which also = Vedic "Krishna" = Hyksos "Khasut", linking India, Egypt, and Judea to a Scythian elite.
 Christ is identical to the title Soter.
 Several historical figures were
     Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter (Josephus.
 Antiquities, XI.
 8. Talmud, Yoma 67b).
 Up until the First